-If you selected 1-16 or ST in the TRACK field, this area displays the name that has been assigned to the virtual track.
+Displays the name that has been assigned to the virtual track.
 If nothing has been recorded, a name of "-NO REC-" will be assigned.

-\bigcirc WAVE button
+5 WAVE button

 When you move the cursor to this button and press the [ENTER] key, the waveform of the currently selected track will be displayed.
 This button will appear only if you have selected 1-16 or ST in the TRACK field.